TODO Tool Window

 - Project tab that show the TODO items for the whole project.

 - Scope Based tab that enables viewing TODO items pertaining to a certain scope, selected from the drop-down list, and ignoring the other items.

-- Current Changelist, if version control is enabled.
+- Current Changelist, if version control integration is enabled.

-This tool window helps you view, sort and group the TODO items in a convenient way, navigate to the source code and keep fixes under the version control.
+This tool window helps you view, sort, and group the TODO items in a convenient way as well as to navigate to the related source code.

 On this page:

 |Item||Tooltip and shortcut||Description|

 |Navigate to the next TODO item.|

 |Use this icon or shortcut to open the corresponding help page.|

 |Use these buttons to have all nodes expanded or collapsed.|